Cover image for A&D Demolition

 The need for better engagement

-As customers contacted multiple companies to compare estimates, by the time A&D Demolition sent out the first reply to potential customers, some of them had already changed their mind, or in other cases, A&D Demolition was unable to find a time slot as they were involved in other projects.
+As customers contacted multiple companies to compare estimates, by the time A&D Demolition sent out the first reply to potential customers, some of them had already changed their minds, or in other cases, A&D Demolition was unable to find a time slot as they were involved in other projects.

 Messenger's chat plugin.